pulibrary/bibdata/README.md

 ## Configuration

-Be sure to copy `config/voyager_helpers.yml.tmpl` to `config/voyager_helpers.yml` and fill out the appropriate values.
+Be sure to copy `config/voyager_helpers.yml.tmpl` to `config/voyager_helpers.yml` and `config/initializers/devise.rb.tml` to `config/initializers/devise.rb`,
+then fill out the appropriate values.

 ## Installation